-Web Page Item Description Disable Autoprovisioning ?
-Prevent the device from automatically trying to download a configuration file.
-See Section 2.4.15.1, "Autoprovisioning" for more information.
+Web Page Item Description Disable Autoprovisioning 🛜 Prevent the device from automatically trying to download a configuration file.
+See Section 2.4.18.1, "Autoprovisioning" for more information.
 Autoprovisioning Server ?
 Enter the IPv4 address of the provisioning server in dotted decimal notation.
 Autoprovisioning Filename ?
 The autoprovisioning filename is the configuration filename.
 The default autoprovisioning filename is in the format of <mac address="">.xml.</mac> Supported filename extensions are .txt, and .xml.
 The current filename is denoted by an asterisk at the bottom of the Autoprovisioning Page .
 Enter up to 256 characters.
 A file may have any name with an xml extension.
 If a file name is entered, the device will look for the specified file name, and only that file.
 Use tftp ?
 The device will use TFTP (instead of http) to download autoprovisioning files.
-Username 🛜 The username used to authenticate with an autoprovisioning server.
+Verify Server Certificate ?
+When using ssl to download autoprovisioning files, reject connections where the server address doesn't match the server certificate's common name.
+Username ?
+The username used to authenticate with an autoprovisioning server.
 Leave this field blank to disable authentication.
 Password ?
 The password used to authenticate with an autoprovisioning server.
 Leave this field blank to disable authentication.
-Autoprovisioning Autoupdate (in minutes) The reoccurring time (in minutes) the device will wait before checking for new autoprovisioning files.
+Autoprovisioning Autoupdate (in minutes) ?
+The reoccurring time (in minutes) the device will wait before checking for new autoprovisioning files.
 Enter up to 6 digits.
 A value of 0 will disable this option.
 Autoprovision at time (HHMMSS) ?
 The time of day the device will check for a new autoprovisioning file.
 The time must be 6 characters in length and in HHMMSS format.
 An empty value will disable this option.
-Autoprovision when idle (in minutes > 10) The idle time (in minutes greater than 10) after which the device will check for a new autoprovisioning file.
+Autoprovision when idle (in minutes > 10) ?
+The idle time (in minutes greater than 10) after which the device will check for a new autoprovisioning file.
 Enter up to 6 digits.
 A value of 0 will disable this option.
-Click the Save button to save your configuration settings.
-Save Note: You need to reboot for changes to take effect.
+Save Click the Save button to save your configuration settings.
 Reboot Click on the Reboot button to reboot the system.

+Table 2-24.
+Autoprovisioning Configuration Parameters

-Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
-First click on the Toggle Help button, and you will see a question mark (2) appear next to some of the web page items.
+Web Page Item Description Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
+First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
 Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.

-Table 2-20.
-Autoprovisioning Configuration Parameters (continued)

-Web Page Item Description Download Template Press the Download Template button to create an autoprovisioning file for the device.
-See Section 2.4.15.3, "Download Template Button" Autoprovisioning log The autoprovisioning log provides information about the latest autoprovisioning attempt (i.e. dhcp options and server accessed and files parsed or not found).
+Download Template Press the Download Template button to create an autoprovisioning file for the device.
+See Section 2.4.18.3, "Download Template Button" Autoprovisioning log The autoprovisioning log provides information about the latest autoprovisioning attempt (i.e. dhcp options and server accessed and files parsed or not found).